Counsel & Community

 Thursday Nov 13, 2025

-Episode Summary:In this episode, Sarah Green and Brett Nelson share practical insights on navigating co-parenting challenges after divorce.
+Episode Summary:In this episode, Sarah Green, Certified High-Conflict Divorce Coach and Family Law Non-Attorney Mediator, and Brett A. Nelson, Founding Attorney of Nelson Law Group, PC, share practical insights on navigating co-parenting challenges after divorce.
 They explain the most common mistakes parents make when trying to “win” custody battles, how toxic communication affects children, and why keeping the child’s best interest at the center is key.
 From tools that support healthy co-parenting to guidance on managing emotions, this conversation provides valuable advice for parents seeking to reduce conflict and build healthier relationships for the sake of their children.

 What You Will Learn in This Episode: